Care before and after birth

 - Family Planning — greater spacing between births allows the mother's body to be better prepared for the rigors of pregnancy and to provide greater attention to each child's needs

-9 million children a year never make it to their fifth birthday
+More than 6 million children a year never make it to their fifth birthday

 What's more, recent research in child development is clear: The first five years are a crucial period in the development of a child and this development directly affects the quality of adult life.